tessosbrn/stat545demo/README.md

 # stat545demo
 Just a demo for 14/09/21

-'This is a random sentence.'
+This is a random sentence.